PawelRomik/WorkPage/README.md

 Note: If you want to run this application locally, you need to have the [VITE_CLERK_PUBLISHABLE_KEY](https://clerk.com) in your .env file!
 <br>If you want the weather and translator modules to work, you'll need [VITE_WEATHER_API](https://www.visualcrossing.com) and [VITE_TRANSLATOR_API](www.deepl.com) as well.
-Example .env values can be found in .env.example.
+<br>Example .env values can be found in .env.example.
 ## Available scripts

 | Command                   | Description                   |